SSR-Zero: Simple Self-Rewarding Reinforcement Learning for Machine Translation: Methodology

 Our RL training utilizes two types of rewards: \textit{self-reward} and \textit{format reward}.

 \paragraph{Self Reward} This reward estimates the quality of the model's translation using the training model itself, denoted by:

 where $M_\text{self}$ is the model during the training.
 Using the judge prompt, the model takes both source text and model translation (without reference translations) and generates a judgment containing a score on a 100-point scale.
-We extract this score from the \texttt{<answer></answer>} tags in the judge's responses using regular expressions.
+All rewards are then linearly rescaled to $[0,1]$ before GRPO.

 \paragraph{Format Reward} This reward checks whether the model generation follows the format defined in the actor prompt:

 \paragraph{Overall Reward} In training, we combine the two types of rewards to train our SSR-Zero model: